dtm2451/dittoSeq/Vignette/README.md

 DBDimPlot("ident", colors = c(8,2:7))
 ```

 **`do.letter`** = in DBDimPlot, for setting whether dots are annotated with letters to aid in identification.
 If set to TRUE, will always happen.
 If set to false, will not happen.
 If left as the default (NA), then letters will be added if the number of groups is 8 or more.
+Note: incompatible with setting the shapes to me different, so if a metadata slot is given to `shape` (described in the next section) do.letter will overrule that input.
+Also, ggplotly is not compatible this lettering option. do.hover = TRUE will override do.letter = T (and then will allow shape = "metadata" to work!)

 ```
 #To add letters